olivernjeru/landing-page-clones/README.md

-# A Collection of Projects built with HTML, CSS3 and/or JavaScript
+# A Collection of Projects built with HTML, CSS, SCSS and/or JavaScript